tsdev/spinw/docs/pages/spinw/spinw.optmagsteep.md

 ### Name-Value Pair Arguments

 `nRun`
-: Number of iterations, default is 100 (it is usually enough).
+: Number of iterations, default value is 100 (it is usually enough).

 `boundary`
 : Boundary conditions of the extended unit cell.